us0p/alexandria/library/programming/tools/rust/traits.md

-A trait defined the functionality a particular type has and can share with other types.
+A trait defines the functionality a particular type has and can share with other types.

 Traits are similar to **interfaces** in other languages, although with some differences.
 ## Defining a Trait